Matt-OP/hillclimbers/README.md

 "I love hill climbing because it can take lots of models and picks the best small subset of models. (i.e. its like Lasso regression) And it computes ensemble model weights." - Chris Deotte (Kaggle legend)

+hillclimbers was used to achieve 4th place in Kaggle's Season 3, Episode 14 Playground Series competition - Prediction of Wild Blueberry Yield.
+I created a [discussion post](https://www.kaggle.com/competitions/playground-series-s3e14/discussion/410639) that provides a detailed explanation of the solution and also shared the [notebook](https://www.kaggle.com/code/mattop/4th-place-hillclimbing-with-5-models-ps-s3-e14) that was used as the final submission which showcases hillclimbers.

 ```python
 !pip install hillclimbers